 Outside of school she enjoys scrapbooking and crafting with friends.
 Mrs. Cappa also enjoys spending time with her husband Vince, and family night with her two sons and extended family.

-Mrs. Hackelberg has been teaching first grade at St. John’s since 1995.
-She received an AA degree from Concordia College, Ann Arbor in 1980.
+Mrs. Hackelberg has been teaching first grade at St. John’s since 1994.
 Mrs. Hackleberg earned her bachelor’s degree in elementary education from Concordia, Chicago (then River Forest) in 1982.
 She earned her M.A. in Curriculum and Instruction from National Louis University in 1999.
-Her graduate research project was on motivating independent reading.
-Staying current with the latest research on how children learn to read is her area of greatest academic interest.

-She feels it is a privilege to teach at a school where the teachers are committed to excellence and consistently put the needs of their students above their own interests.
+She feels it is a privilege to teach at a school where the teachers are committed to excellence.
 It is very motivating to teach with such dedicated and supportive colleagues and they make her want to continue to improve.
 She has been blessed to teach at St. John’s and is thankful that God led her here.

 Mrs. Hackelberg enjoys working with 6 and 7 year olds because, in spite of the routines, every day is different.
 Each child is a special gift from God and brings his or her unique personality to the class as a whole.
-Every child is different and she encourages her students to accept and care for each other.
+She encourages her students to accept and care for each other.

 Many influences led to her becoming a teacher in a Lutheran school.
-While attending a Lutheran school through 8th grade, she experienced the support of an extended Christian family.
-She was given opportunities as a young person to teach Sunday School and VBS, coach and babysit.
-Through these experiences, she knew that God was calling her to teach young children and he has affirmed that decision by blessing her with a love of teaching.
+While attending a Lutheran school, she experienced the support of an extended Christian family.
+She knew that God was calling her to teach young children and he has affirmed that decision by blessing her with a love of teaching.